-The Target of Evaluation (TOE) is called NXP Mifare DESFire8 MF3ICD81 V0C/004 Secure SmartCard Controller with Embedded Software which is to be used with Proximity Coupling Devices (PCDs) according to ISO14443 Type A. The communication protocol complies to part ISO 14443-4.
-The MF3ICD81 is designed for secure contact-less transport applications and related loyalty programs as well as access control systems.
+The Target of Evaluation (TOE) is the Secure Smart Card Controller with Smartcard Embedded Software NXP MIFARE DESFire EV1 MF3ICD81, provided by NXP Semiconductors.

+The TOE can be used with Proximity Coupling Devices (PCDs) according to ISO14443 Type A. The communication protocol complies to part ISO 14443-4.
+The NXP MIFARE DESFire EV1 MF3ICD81 is primarily designed for secure contact-less transport applications and related loyalty programs as well as access control systems.
+It complies with the requirements for fast and highly secure data transmission, flexible memory organisation and interoperability with existing infrastructure.

-The TOE is a Smartcard comprising a hardware platform and a fixed software package (Smartcard Embedded Software).
+The TOE is a Smart Card comprising a hardware platform and a fixed software package (Smartcard Embedded Software).
 The software package provides an operating system with a set of functions used to manage the various kinds of data files stored in the non-volatile EEPROM memory.
 The operating system supports a separation between the data of different applications and provides access control if required by the configuration.

 The TOE includes also IC Dedicated Software to support its start-up and for test purposes after production.
 The Smart Card Controller hardware comprises an 8-bit processing unit, volatile and non-volatile memories, cryptographic co-processors, security components and one communication interface.
-The security measures of the TOE comprise both the hardware platform as the software package.

 The TOE includes a functional specification and a guidance document.
-This documentation contains a description of the hardware and software interface, and the usage of the product by the terminal designer.
+This documentation contains a description of the hardware and software interface, the secure configuration and usage of the product by the terminal designer.